djhmateer/djhmateer.github.io/_posts/2023-11-24-python package managers conda pipenv.md

 ## Pipenv

+This is the only virtual environment I've successfully got working on my WSL2 environment.

 this uses pipfile and pipfile.lock to manage dependencies (not requirements.txt as is common in pip)

 pipenv automatically creates and manages a virtual environment for projects.